 Upon completion of GMC requirements, cadets who wish to compete for entry into the last two years of the program (the POC) must do so under the requirements of the POC selection system.
 This system uses both quantitative and qualitative factors, such as a grade point average, unit commander's evaluation, aptitude test scores, and physical fitness test scores to determine a student's officer potential.
 This is a competitive selection process – no guarantees for admittance into the POC.

-After selection, students must successfully complete a four-week summer LEAD program at Maxwell Air Force Base in Montgomery, AL before enter the POC.
+After selection, students must successfully complete a four-week summer Field Training program at Maxwell Air Force Base in Montgomery, AL before enter the POC.